pycascades/welcome-wagon-2019/index.rst

 -  Lightning talks will take place on both main conference days, right after lunch, from 1:50PM to 2:20 PM.

+-  All lightning talks will be recorded and live streamed.

 -  A lightning talk is a five-minute talk where you quickly share a concept or bit of info you find interesting.
+Slides are not required.

 -  Lightning talks are a great way to practice public speaking, get people excited about your personal projects, and test interest in